 New treatment options

-Combination chemotherapy (the use of more than one chemotherapy drug to fight cancer) is being tested in clinical trials.
+Combination chemotherapy (the use of more than one anticancer drug) is being tested in clinical trials.

 Patients may want to think about taking part in a clinical trial.